-7.5 Where the barrister or authorised body is not facing a specific charge alleging dishonest conduct, but the panel nonetheless decides that he/she/it has engaged in dishonest behaviour during the course of the disciplinary proceedings, the panel may refer the matter to the Professional Conduct Committee of the BSB to consider raising a fresh complaint.
-The panel must sentence the barrister or authorised body only in relation to the charges currently before it; however, it should ensure that it details the circumstances and basis of any concerns of dishonest behaviour by the barrister or authorised body as this will be relied upon in any future disciplinary proceedings.
+7.5 Where the barrister or authorised body is not facing a specific charge alleging dishonest conduct, but the panel nonetheless decides that he/she/it has engaged in dishonest behaviour during the course of the disciplinary proceedings, the panel may refer the matter to the BSB to consider raising a fresh complaint.
+The panel must sanction the barrister or authorised body only in relation to the charges currently before it; however, it should ensure that it details the circumstances and basis of any concerns of dishonest behaviour by the barrister or authorised body as this will be relied upon in any future disciplinary proceedings.